traja-team/traja/docs/source/index.rst

 without being restricted by a limited knowledge of Python or programming.
 However, a basic understanding of Python is useful.

-If you use Traja in your publications, please cite:
+If you use Traja in your publications, please cite our paper_ in Journal of Open Source
+Software:

 .. code-block:: txt